SpoturDeal/MMM-rain-forecast/README.md

                 lon: 5.5,
 		pleaseWait: "Please wait",
 		noRainText: "Until %s no rain",
-		fillColour: '#0074d9'   // This is a blue color you can also use blue, cyan etc }
+		fillColour: '#0074d9',   // This is a blue color you can also use blue, cyan etc,
+		refreshInterval: 15  // Refresh interval in minutes }
 }
 ```